vanderblugen/Yubico-Passwordless-Login-with-Linux/README.md

     - `USERNAME:KEY:KEY:KEY`

 ### This finalizes the installation
-An error message may appear during this portion.
-But that is normal under certain circumstances.
+It is normal, under certain circumstances to get an error during this portion.
+This script is contained in `finalize.sh`.
+This part does modify key authentication files for your system, only run this once.

 ````shell
 wget https://raw.githubusercontent.com/vanderblugen/Yubico-Passwordless-Login-with-Linux/master/update-mapping.sh